El Dorado AVA

-El Dorado is an American Viticultural Area (AVA) located in El Dorado County, California, east of the state’s capital, Sacramento and centered around the county seat of Placerville.
-It was established on November 14, 1983 by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Treasury after approving the submitted petition from the El Dorado Wine Grape Growers Association of Camino, California applying to establish a viticultural area named "El Dorado.”
+El Dorado is an American Viticultural Area (AVA) located in El Dorado County, California, east of the state's capital, Sacramento and centered around the county seat of Placerville.
+It was established as the nation's 46^{th}, the state's 30^{th} and the county's second appellation on October 13, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the El Dorado Wine Grape Growers Association of Camino, California proposing the viticultural area named "El Dorado."

 The area includes parts of El Dorado County on the north border by the Middle Fork American River and on the south by the South Fork of the Cosumnes River.
-El Dorado viticultural area lies within the vast 2600000 acre Sierra Foothills viticultural area, one of the largest appellations in California, which extends about 170 mi through portions of Yuba, Nevada, Placer, El Dorado, Amador, Calaveras, Tuolumne and Mariposa Counties.
-The El Dorado viticultural area encompasses 1708 sqmi which entirely includes Fair Play and a small portion of northeastern California Shenandoah Valley AVAs.
+El Dorado viticultural area lies within the vast 4062 sqmi Sierra Foothills viticultural area, one of the largest appellations in California, which extends about 170 mi through portions of Yuba, Nevada, Placer, El Dorado, Amador, Calaveras, Tuolumne and Mariposa Counties.
+The El Dorado viticultural area encompasses 1708 sqmi which entirely includes Fair Play and a small portion of the northeastern part of the California Shenandoah Valley AVAs.